elegoupil/graveler/README.md

   * Building a chart

 Using this {graveler} fork, this will be done through the creation of a dedicated {fusen} notebook where you should prefix all your function with `fct_` to distinguish from the modules that comes with `fct_`.
 Using {fusen} allows for quick peer review, robust documentation and easy debugging (as you can always understand if an issue arise from the interface or from the functions below it).
-When you create a [graveler] project, a default fusen notebook is created under `"dev/function_documentation.Rmd"` wich comes with a series of default function with key dashboard charts.
+When you create a [graveler] project, a default {fusen} notebook is created under `"dev/function_documentation.Rmd"` which comes with a series of default function with key dashboard charts.

+Your goal is to to get :

+> 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 Please check the examples to better understand how this works.